Saudi Arabia's STC Pay gains digital banking licence

-DUBAI, June 23 (Reuters) - Saudi Telecom's (7010.SE) STC Pay business will be converted into a digital bank with paid-up capital of 2.5 billion riyals ($666.7 million) after Saudi Arabia's cabinet approved licenses for two digital banks, it said on Wednesday.
+DUBAI (Reuters) - Saudi Telecom’s STC Pay business will be converted into a digital bank with paid-up capital of 2.5 billion riyals ($666.7 million) after Saudi Arabia’s cabinet approved licenses for two digital banks, it said on Wednesday.

 A consortium led by Abdul Rahman bin Saad al-Rashed and Sons Company was also granted permission to establish a local digital bank with capital of 1.5 billion riyals.